Hybrid Quantum-Classical Branch-and-Price for Intra-Day Electric Vehicle Charging Scheduling via Partition Coloring

-To address this gap, we model the intra-day EV charging scheduling problem as a variant of PCP.
-Each vehicle is treated as a partition, and its candidate charging intervals constitute the vertices within that partition.
-For example, if a vehicle has three candidate intervals A1, A2, and A3, they form one partition in the graph.
-Edges connect vertices whose intervals overlap or share conflicting physical or electrical resources.
-Given a limited number of chargers $C$, the goal is to select a maximum independent set that minimizes the latest completion time while selecting exactly one interval per vehicle and satisfying resource constraints.
+To address this gap, we model the intraday EV charging scheduling problem as a variant of PCP.
+Let $N$ be the set of vehicles, and let each vehicle $n \in N$ define one partition $P_n$.
+Candidate charging intervals are represented as vertices in $\mathcal{I}$, and edges in $\mathcal{E}^A$ connect conflicting intervals (temporal overlap, resource incompatibility, or belonging to the same vehicle partition).
+With a charger set $\mathcal{C}=\{1,\dots, C\}$, the objective is to select exactly one interval from each partition and construct a feasible schedule that minimizes the makespan.

 Based on this modeling framework, our main contributions are as follows: